aolin118/Ethereum_light/README.md

 # Ethereum_light

-A light version of Ethereum blockchain written in pure javascript
+A light version of Ethereum blockchain written in pure javascript.